rheiland/Studio_rtd/docs/source/galaxy.rst

 * there is only one `/output` directory for simulation results
 * when you "Run" a simulation (in the Run tab), the current .xml model config file will be overwritten with any changes to model parameters, and all existing files in the `/output` directory will be deleted and new simulation results will be written to `/output` (but will not persist across multiple Studio sessions)
 * output results (5 files) will be automatically saved only when one quits the tool ("Studio menu -> Quit")
-* to save results manually, use the "File -> put on History" menu item.
+* to incrementally save your model as you are developing it (_highly_ recommended), use the "File -> Save project" menu item.
+This will save a `project.zip` onto your Galaxy History (details below)

 Register for a Galaxy account
 *****************************

 .. image:: ./galaxy_imgs/register_account.png
 * Registering for a Galaxy account should be straightforward.
-Try to register at https://usegalaxy.org/ and if you have problems, try https://usegalaxy.eu/ .
+Try to register at https://usegalaxy.org/ .

 Login and start PhysiCell Studio
 ********************************